danhermes/cognitive-hackathon/Teacher Guide/Week 2/Cognitive-Teacher-Week2-Day3.md

 ## Agile Standup (20 min)
-Have the class reconvene so each team can do a brief Scrum-style standup report on: their idea, a brief explanation, key technical implementation considerations, and blockers.
+Have the class reconvene so each team can do a Scrum-style standup report on: their idea, a brief explanation, key technical implementation considerations, and blockers.
 Blockers are obstacles that they might use help with from the class.
 Discussion as time allows.